 Course Description: This course examines provisions and compliance standards in Chapters 1-16 of the 2021 version of the International Existing Building Code (IEBC).

 Learners will be able to to explain which buildings/projects to which the IEBC applies, and they will be able to identify and discuss the changes in the 2021 Code.

 Learners will be able to reference and comply with IEBC provisions for storm shelters, accessibility, and CO protections for existing buildings, and they will be able to determine prescriptive compliance methods for additions, alterations, fire escapes, windows and emergency escape openings, and historic buildings.

 Learning Objective 3:

 Learners will be able to describe the three levels of alterations for existing buildings, and they will be able to reference structural and plumbing requirements in instances of change of occupancy.

 Learning Objective 4:

-Prerequisites: Familiarity with building codes and compliance methods
+Prerequisites: Experience with building code interpretation and compliance

 Advance Preparation: None